Positive definiteness constraints of effective scalar potential in Georgi-Machacek Model: Conclusions

 \section{Conclusions}

-The tree-level bounded-from-below constraints for the GM model, obtained by requiring the scalar potential to be positive definite for EW scale quartic couplings, can set stringent constraints on the input parameters in phenomenological studies.
-However, the landscape of effective scalar potential can be quite different from the tree-level scalar potential, rendering the previously adopted tree-level bounded-from-below constraints not very reliable.
-For large field values, the one-loop RG-improved tree-level scalar potential can be adopted to approximate the effective potential for our analysis of the positive definiteness constraints.
-Because the custodial symmetry will be broken by loop effect involving the hypercharge gauge interactions, some custodial violating terms will appear again in the scalar potential, necessitating new positive definite criterion for the effective scalar potential that takes a multiple variable polynomial form.
+The tree-level BFB constraints for the GM model can set stringent constraints on the input parameters in phenomenological studies.
+However, the landscape of the effective scalar potential can be quite different from the tree-level scalar potential, necessitating the reinvestigation of the theoretical BFB/positivity constraints for the scalar potential.

-We scan numerically the parameter points to analyse the positive definiteness constraints with new positive definite criteria for homogeneous polynomials with multiple variables, ensuring the non-existence of a deeper vacuum in large field value regions.
-We find that, many parameter points, which are excluded by previous (tree-level) bounded-from-below constraints, can still satisfy the positive definiteness constraints for the scalar potential with the one-loop RG-improved scalar potential in large field value regions.
-Besides, a portion of parameter space that can satisfy the tree-level bounded-from-below constraints (with EW scale coupling inputs), should in fact be ruled out by the the positive definiteness constraints of the effective potential at large field value regions.
+Using a one-loop RG-improved effective potential and new criteria for positive definiteness of homogeneous polynomials with multiple variables (necessary due to custodial symmetry breaking effects from loops), we numerically analyze the positive definiteness constraints of the effective potential in the GM model to ensure the absence of deeper vacua in regions with large field values.
+Our systematic investigation establishes that vacuum stability in the GM model is fundamentally reshaped by renormalization group evolution--a conclusion with profound implications for both theoretical consistency and phenomenological viability.
+Traditional tree-level BFB conditions provide an incomplete description of stability, particularly in large field value regions where quantum corrections reshape the landscape of the scalar potential.

-We should note that we do not consider the case with a meta-stable electroweak vacuum.
-As long as the lifetime for the meta-stable vacuum is longer than the age of our universe, such a meta-stable vacuum will not cause a problem.
-Because the GM model has a rich vacuum structure, many false vacua (such as charge breaking minimum or wrong electroweak minimum) can co-exist with the true vacuum, leading to multiple step transitions to the true minimum.
-So, unless we know the vacuum structure of the effective potential at large field value regions, the naive estimation of the lifetime for meta-stable eletroweak vacuum by calculating its transition rate to the true vacuum is always not reliable.
-We would like to discuss further the vacuum structure of the effective potential in our future works.
+We should note that several critical questions demand further studies: \begin{itemize} \item The possibility of \textit{metastability} vacuum: Regions with unstable EW vacua but lifetimes exceeding the universe's age ($\tau > 10^{10}$ yr) remain phenomenologically viable.
+It was noted in~\cite{GM60} that GM model has a rich vacuum structure and many false vacua can coexist with the true vacuum, leading to multiple-step transitions to the true minimum.
+So, unless we fully understand the vacuum structure of the effective potential at large field value regions, naive estimation of the lifetime for meta-stable EW vacuum by calculating its transition rate to the true vacuum is always unreliable.
+Calculating tunneling rates in these multi-minima potentials presents both computational and conceptual challenges.
+We would like to leave such studies for future works.